racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Contributing/Home.md

 ## Throw Events
-Use the PyLabs event management `q.eventhandler`
+Use the Pylabs event management `q.eventhandler`

 * There are 4 event levels.
 ** Use the appropriate level.